ZedThree/HPCAcademyFortran/Fortran.md

       arguments
 - The routine doesn't care or know what the names of the actual arguments are
-    - Type, kind, rank and order have to match though
+- Type, kind, rank and order have to match though!
+    - Can use intrinsics `int`, `real`, `cmplx` to convert types and kinds

 ## Dummy arguments